NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

   caption: ([An example of Hough Circle detection and the accumulator produced. @hough-circles-explained.])
 )

-In OpenCV this functionality is expanded to allow for both a range of radii, a minimum distance between the centers of circles and the minimum accumulator value needed to declare a circle center.
+In OpenCV, this functionality is expanded to allow for both a range of radii, a minimum distance between the centers of circles and the minimum accumulator value needed to declare a circle center.
 This minimum value allows for the transform to find incomplete circles.
 This is useful for our implementation as the yellow rims around the bases of the models are not always visible.

 There is a problem with the use of Hough Circle detection.
 The perspective transform applied to the image can cause the circles to appear more like ellipses as they move away from the center.
 This change is quite minor but in an ideal system we would utilise an ellipse or oval detection method instead.
-Though these implementations are not as readily available and would require more work to implement.
+However, these implementations are not as readily available and would require more work to implement.

 A large portion of this project was spent on finding and testing different approaches to detect the circles that was: robust, fast and allowed for identification to be done easily.
 Attempts were made using blob and contour detection, but these were not successful.
 Contour detection was not able to deal with occlusion well and blob detection struggled when the circles came close together.